optionalemon/furniture-ar/readme.txt

 -   Implemented using iOS not sure if it will be functional with Android.
 -   Please find me at E0772330@u.nus.edu if any issue encountered.
 My teammate has dropped this module so I thought would be better to do it myself rather than troubling her T.T

-How to play our game
+How to play the furniture AR game
 0. Collision: Furniture being translucent red.

 1. To put furniture: